 Booster Optical Amplifiers (BOAs) are single-pass, traveling-wave amplifiers that perform well with both monochromatic and multi-wavelength signals.
 Since BOAs only amplify one state of polarization, they are best suited for applications where the input polarization of the light is known.
 Each BOA consists of a highly efficient GaAs/InGaAs Quantum Well (QW) layer structure, designed for amplifying polarized optical signals in the 1050 nm band, and is also an ideal gain medium for implementing wide-bandwidth tunable lasers.

 As seen in the schematic to the right, the input and output of the amplifier are coupled to the reliable ridge waveguide on the optical amplifier chip.
-The device is contained in a standard 14-pin butterfly package, with with either SMF or PMF pigtails that are terminated with FC/APC connectors.
-The BOA1137P utilizes polarization-maintaining PM980 fiber with the connector key aligned to the slow axis, while the BOA1137S uses non-polarization-maintaining HI1060 fiber.
+The device is contained in a standard 14-pin butterfly package, with either single mode or polarization-maintaining fiber pigtails that are terminated with FC/APC connectors.
+The BOA1137P and BOA1050P utilize polarization-maintaining PM980-XP fiber with the connector key aligned to the slow axis, while the BOA1137S and BOA1050S use non-polarization-maintaining HI1060 fiber.
 An integrated thermoelectric cooler (TEC) and thermistor allows these BOAs to be temperature controlled, thus stabilizing the gain and the spectrum.